MAKING CHINA SIMPLE AGAIN

 The world is coming to China.
 As one of the greatest growth stories since the early 1980s, China’s equity market accounts for nearly 30% of the emerging markets and is simply too big to ignore.
 China is large, complex and fast moving.
 How can investors make sense of this rapidly expanding market?

 Investors can access the Chinese equity market through several share classes, the largest being A shares – those that trade in mainland China on domestic exchanges.
-On May 31, MSCI will partially include 226 China large-cap A shares in the MSCI Emerging Markets Index.
-Nearly $2 trillion tracks the regional index, representing over 85% of all emerging market equity fund assets.1 Both passive and actively managed portfolios likely will expand into these stocks, which have been historically available to Chinese investors alone.
+On August 13th, 2018 MSCI completed the second phase of the partial inclusion of China A shares in the MSCI Emerging Markets Index.
+Both passive and actively managed portfolios will likely expand into these stocks, which historically have only been available to Chinese investors.
 Under the current partial inclusion plan, China A shares will have a weight of 5% this year (split into two phases).
-In the event of full inclusion, China equities would exceed 40% of the MSCI Emerging Markets Index.2
+In the event of full inclusion, China equities would exceed 40% of the MSCI Emerging Markets Index.1

 The Journey to Inclusion